UCL/ba-ebdp-toolkit/data_loading.md

 ### Building Heights

 [Digital Height Model](https://land.copernicus.eu/local/urban-atlas/building-height-2012) (~ 1GB raster).

-> NOTE: This workflow assumes running the model for the entirety of the EU.
-If running a smaller extent, then only the necessary files need to be downloaded and can be uploaded using a similar process to the Population Density example.

 - Run the `load_bldg_hts_raster.py` script to upload the building heights data.
 Provide the path to the input directory with the zipped data files.
 Use the optional argument `--bin_path` to provide a path to the `bin` directory for your `postgres` installation.
 The raster will be loaded to the `bldg_hts` table in the `eu` schema.